MCTCP/TerrainControl/COMPILING.md

 on both in `releases/build/distributions`.

 ## Eclipse
+First of all, ForgeGradle and Eclipse are not the best friends.
+Sometimes, you'll find out that things don't work anymore.
+When things do work however, you have a nice test environment where you can quickly make changes to TerrainControl.

 ### Before you start
-First, we need a decompiled version of Minecraft, this makes it much easier to create mods.
-Run `./gradlew setupDecompWorkspace` in the TerrainControl directory.
-You will need to rerun this command every time the Forge version TerrainControl is built against changes.
+Normally, you'd just use the import option of Eclipse.
+However, ForgeGradle requires us to run another command first.
+Run the command `./gradlew setupDecompWorkspace` in the TerrainControl directory.
+This command decompiles Minecraft, so that you can quickly jump to the Minecraft source code from Eclipse.

+Sometimes this command will fail if the Forge web servers are offline.
+In that case, simply try running the command again.

 ### Importing the project
+Make sure you have a recent version of Eclipse installed.
+Eclipse Neon should work, and the slightly older Eclipse Mars.1 should work too.
+Older versions, including the original Eclipse Mars release, will not work.

-If you have Eclipse Mars.1 or newer, you can simply use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the TerrainControl directory.
+To import TerrainControl, use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the TerrainControl directory.

-If you want to use an older version of Eclipse, things are a little bit more complicated.
-Run `./gradlew eclipse` in the TerrainControl directory.
-Then, in Eclipse, choose `File` -> `Import` -> `General` -> `Existing Projects into Workspace` and select the TerrainControl directory.
-You need to rerun the `./gradlew eclipse` whenever any of our dependencies (Spigot, Forge, etc.) are updated.

 ### Running the Forge client or server
 In the Forge version of TerrainControl two classes are included to help you run